TranThiThuyVi/tranthithuyvi/README.md

 ### Hi there 👋

-I'm Vi, I am someone who always strives for independence.
+I'm Vi, I am someone who always independence.
 I enjoy exploring new things and have a passion for creating, programming, and reading books.
 I may not be skilled yet, but I can make an effort.

 - 🌱 I’m currently learning at Dong Nai technology university
 - 👯 My major is IT